Joystream/community-repo/council-reports/alexandria-testnet/Alexandria-Council-Leaderboard.md

 Notes: All data is taken from Council reports: https://github.com/Joystream/community-repo/tree/master/council-reports/alexandria-testnet or Tokenomics reports: https://github.com/Joystream/community-repo/tree/master/tokenomics-reports

 ## Council + Tokenomics Overview
-This table shows statistics from each council session, including token generation information.
+This table shows statistics from the end of each council session, including token generation information.
 It can be used as an overview of both tokenomics and how things change between council sessions.

 | Council #                            | 1           | 2           | 3          |  |             |
 |--------------------------------------|-------------|-------------|------------|--|-------------|